The Lord Mayor’s Big Curry Lunch

-Since the inception of the Lunch in 2008, we have raised over £3.7 million to support veterans of HM Armed Forces,
+The Lord Mayor's Big Curry Lunch raises funds to support veterans of His Majesty's Armed Forces.
+Since the inception of the Lunch in 2008, we have raised over £4.2 million to support veterans.

 The Lord Mayor’s Big Curry Lunch (LMBCL) first took place in April 2008, hosted by the Lord Mayor and Lady Mayoress at Guildhall, the centre of the City of London’s governance, ceremonial and philanthropy.